hasura/agentic-data-access-benchmark/README.md

 ## Use-case categories

-Below we describe fundamental use-cases which are common across all domains:
+Below we describe fundamental use-case categories which are common across all domains:

 ### Multi-step data retrieval